D-Antonelli/Java-JavaFX-ContactList/README.md

  ## Bugs fixed 🐛
  - [x] While typing a word on search field, sort can be toggled.
  - [x] After completing search, if sort button is toggled, display sorted data according to choice.
- - [ ] When a sort choice is toggled, if texting on search field, show sorted data.
+ - [x] When a sort choice is toggled, if texting on search field, show sorted data.
+ - [ ] Make UI more handsome

  ### Contact me 📭
  Derya Antonelli - [Twitter](https://twitter.com/antonelli_a); derya.antonelli@gmail.com